Take a look at your physical therapy cover letter.

 Is it boring?
 Does it accomplish what you want?
 Do you even USE one?

 Writing a physical therapy cover letter can feel entirely daunting.
 If you’re not a writer, you might spend hours agonizing over the process of getting every single word right.
-This can cause you to spend tons of time on a single job application, while you might be wise to send out applications to 2-3 jobs at a time.
+This can cause you to spend tons of time on a single application for a physical therapy job, while you might be wise to send out applications to 2-3 jobs at a time.

 The mere thought of writing a cover letter might make you cringe so viscerally that you become tempted to simply avoid using one altogether.
 Cover letters are rarely “required” during the job application process.

 Why?
 Because your cover letter is the first bit of personal information that your potential employer sees about you.
 It conveys how seriously you’re taking the job application process, your ability to communicate, and how thoroughly you have researched the position and company before you applied.

 This article aims to help you put together the ideal physical therapy cover letter for whatever job you want.
 And you can even download a sample of a physical therapy cover letter at the end of the article!

 A good physical therapy cover letter should be no longer than one page long.

 It should be 4-5 paragraphs long.
 Let’s go with 4 for our purposes.

 Your first paragraph should serve as an introduction, where you state your interest in the physical therapy position and include how you heard about it.
 Employers put a lot of time and thought into creating the job post and getting the word out about the open position, so be sure to acknowledge exactly how you heard about the position.